vectara/vectara-answer/README.md

 # Customize the height at which to render the logo.
 The width will scale proportionately.
 search_logo_height: 20

-# Define the title to render next to the logo.
-search_title: "Search your data"

-# Define the description to render opposite the logo and title.
-search_description: "Data that speaks for itself"

-# Define the placeholder text inside the search box.
-search_placeholder: "Ask me anything"
 ```

 ### Summary paramaters (optional)